nekStab/LightKrylov/README.md

 ## Acknowledgment

 The development of `LightKrylov` is part of an on-going research project funded by [Agence Nationale pour la Recherche](https://anr.fr/en/) (ANR) under the grant agreement ANR-22-CE46-0008.
+The project started in January 2023 and will run until December 2026.

 ### Related projects